InsaneDruid/CBM-D9096/README.md

 The CBM D9096 in general can be used with the standard petSD+ version of the NODISKEMU firmware.
 As the petSD+ uses a single pin of the in adc mode with the different buttons forming different voltage dividers with 2.79V = no button pressed, the Resistors R1 and R2 are neccessary when using the official firmware.

-Andy Gray has provided a customized [firmware](https://github.com/InsaneDruid/cbm-d9096/blob/main/firmware/cbm-d9096.bin "cbm-d9096.bin") in which the button input is completely deactivated, so that the use of a voltage divider is no longer necessary and R1 and R2 can be omitted.
+Andy Grady has provided a customized [firmware](https://github.com/InsaneDruid/cbm-d9096/blob/main/firmware/cbm-d9096.bin "cbm-d9096.bin") in which the button input is completely deactivated, so that the use of a voltage divider is no longer necessary and R1 and R2 can be omitted.
 This *should* also improve stability against input voltage fluctuations, as the button voltages where very tightly spaced with only 0.1x Volt between different input meanings

 ### Firmware installation
 * Flash the [bootloader](https://github.com/InsaneDruid/cbm-d9096/blob/main/firmware/new-bootloader-for-16-MHz-petSD-plus.hex "new-bootloader-for-16-MHz-petSD-plus.hex") file to the Atmega.